pedro-moreira-ibm/agentic-ai-client-bootcamp/ask-hr/assets/hands-on-lab-askHR.md

 <img width="700" height="700" alt="image" src="https://github.com/user-attachments/assets/fe958154-251d-46b3-9857-088ccfc82fa7" />
 </div>

+   • **Reasoning**: AI agent reasoning is the process by which an artificial intelligence system makes decisions to achieve a specific goal.
+An AI agent typically follows a cycle: it understands the environment, processes that information to understand the current situation, decides what action to take, acts on that decision and then updates its knowledge based on what happened.

+   AI agents don’t always act alone.
+They can also interact with other agents and tools to solve more complex tasks.
+For instance, an AI agent might call on a weather service (a tool) to check the forecast, or coordinate with another AI agent that handles scheduling.

+   In these examples, reasoning includes deciding which tools or agents to use, when, and how to communicate with them.

-Let's make a completely different question and again analyze the reasoning of the agent.
+Now, let's make a completely different question and again analyze the reasoning of the agent.

 ```
 Does my company organize team building activities